 Optical tweezers and corrective eye surgeries

-On Tuesday, the Royal Swedish Academy of Sciences announced that they had decided to award the Nobel Prize in Physics 2018 “for groundbreaking inventions in the field of laser physics”, with one half to Arthur Ashkin “for the optical tweezers and their application to biological systems” and the other half jointly to Gérard Mourou and Donna Strickland “for their method of generating high-intensity, ultra-short optical pulses”.
+The Royal Swedish Academy of Sciences then announced that they had decided to award the Nobel Prize in Physics 2018 “for groundbreaking inventions in the field of laser physics”, with one half to Arthur Ashkin “for the optical tweezers and their application to biological systems” and the other half jointly to Gérard Mourou and Donna Strickland “for their method of generating high-intensity, ultra-short optical pulses”.

 Capture living bacteria without harming them

 Arthur Ashkin invented optical tweezers that grab particles, atoms, viruses and other living cells with their laser beam fingers.
 This new tool allowed him to – using the radiation pressure of light – to move physical objects.
 He succeeded in getting laser light to push small particles towards the centre of the beam and to hold them there.
 A major breakthrough came in 1987, when Ashkin used the tweezers to capture living bacteria without harming them.
 He began studying biological systems and optical tweezers are now widely used to investigate the machinery of life.